Slip And Fall At Hotel In Michigan: Can I Sue?

 Can I sue for a slip and fall in a hotel bathroom in Michigan?

-In Michigan, you can sue for a slip and fall at a hotel bathroom if you can show that the hotel failed to make the bathroom safe, thereby exposing guests to dangerous conditions such as a slippery floor, a lack of handrails, or issues with the tub or shower.
+In Michigan, if you are injured in a slip and fall in a hotel bathroom you can sue for damages if you can show that the accommodation failed to make the bathroom safe, thereby exposing guests to dangerous conditions such as a slippery floor, a lack of handrails, or issues with the tub or shower.

 Can I sue for a slip and fall in a hotel bathtub in Michigan?

-In Michigan, you can sue for a slip and fall at a hotel bathtub if you can show that the hotel or its staff was negligent in failing to make the bathtub safe for guests, thereby exposing guests to dangerous conditions such as slippery surfaces or defective bathtub fixtures.
+In Michigan, if you are injured in a slip and fall in a hotel bathtub you can sue for damages if you can show that the accommodation or its staff was negligent in failing to make the bathtub safe for guests, thereby exposing guests to dangerous conditions such as slippery surfaces or defective bathtub fixtures.

 Can I sue for a slip and fall in a hotel shower in Michigan?